niksy/knowledge/macos/setup.md

 		* Show volume in menubar (check)
 		* Alert volume: lower all the way to the left
 	* Accessibility → Audio → Flash the screen when an alert sound occurs (check)
-	* Notifications → Do Not Disturb → Turn on Do Not Disturb:
+	* Notifications
-		* When the display is sleeping (check)
+		* Allow notifications when the display is sleeping (uncheck)
-		* When the screen is locked (check)
+		* Allow notifications when the screen is locked (uncheck)
-		* When mirroring to TVs and projectors (check)
+		* Allow notifications when mirroring or sharing display (uncheck)
 	* Spotlight → Search Results
 		* Uncheck all
 		* Applications (check)